The Price of Progress: Price Performance and the Future of AI: Introduction

+Price-performance improvements, however, do not tell the whole story.
+We also analyze how much benchmark progress is associated with higher inference spending rather than price-independent technical advances.
+For GPQA-Diamond this effect is particularly strong, roughly half of measured progress is associated with increasing inference prices: holding benchmark cost fixed, performance improves at about half the rate implied by the unconditional time trend.
+Relatedly, while per-token prices have generally declined, the cost of running frontier-level models has nonetheless risen approximately exponentially (about $3$--$18\times$ per year).
+This apparent paradox reflects the growing inference required for marginal gains at the frontier, with implications for both the pace of AI development---since evaluation costs may track post-training and reinforcement learning costs---and access to state-of-the-art capabilities.

+In addition to establishing these findings we illustrate the current price-performance Pareto-frontier.
+This helps us identify the importance of open models and mixture of experts in the broader LLM ecosystem.

+Finally, we examine the overall trend in evaluation costs.
+Some state-of-the-art evaluations can cost thousands of dollars; for example, OpenAI spent about \$3{,}000 per task to run o3-high on ARC-AGI \citep{chollet2024openai_o3_arcagi_pub}.
+As with frontier models, despite declining conditional price-performance, overall benchmark run costs in our dataset have remained flat or increased to unexpectedly high levels, suggesting that the demand for larger models and greater reasoning has offset (and sometimes overcompensated) per-token efficiency gains.

 Finally, we argue that evaluations should be more transparent about computational resource usage.
-Without this data, it is difficult to identify which AI developments are driving meaningful performance improvements and which are simply leveraging more computing resources.
+Without such data, it is difficult to distinguish meaningful technical improvements from progress driven primarily by greater compute expenditure.

-\section{How Fast Is Benchmark price-performance Improving?}
+\section{How Fast Is Benchmark Price-Performance Improving?}

 To measure the trend in benchmark price-performance controlling for quality, we run a variety of regressions on a dataset of benchmarking costs.
 We first describe our data collection before we turn to our regression results.